Presence

 For me, making a photograph often takes place on more than one level.
 Subjects, whether animate or inanimate, landscapes or detailed close-ups, may inherently be beautiful or otherwise compelling to the observer.
 However, a subject (in context of its environment) may convey more than a purely physical presence.
 That "other presence" might be described, for example, as a mood or spirit or possibly something symbolic - specifically, something that stirs emotion..

-The depth of my response to the subject and recognition of a layered "presence" influences how I visualize and photograph the scene before me.
+The depth of my response to the subject and recognition of a layered "presence" impacts how I see and photograph the scene at hand.
 To illustrate: When photographing a water tower and abandoned building on an overcast/rainy day, I sensed a strong feeling of loneliness and darkness.
-That “presence” dominated my perception or my “visualization” of the overall scene.
+That feeling influenced my “visualization” of the overall scene.

-My visualization at the time of making the photograph determines how I will print the image for display.
+My visualization at the time of making the photograph usually guides my printing of the image for display.
 The photograph I present to the viewer reflects my interpretation and feeling about the subject.
 The water tower photograph emphasizes the dark sky and stark image of the tower.
-Another individual would very likely photograph and interpret the scene differently. .
+Another individual might photograph and interpret the scene differently. .

-In selecting photographs for my exhibit, I searched thru images to find those which, at the time I made the photograph, evoked a meaningful emotional response.
+In selecting photographs for my exhibit, I searched thru my images to find those which, at the time I made the photograph, evoked an especially meaningful emotional response.

 The process of making these photographs and grouping them for the exhibit brought great satisfaction.